 Depending on your niche or industry will depend on the number of questions you will have.
 If you only have a few questions you can get away with a faq section of a page.
 If you have a lot of questions then you might have to dedicate a full page.
 Make sure you make the link to the section or page prominent so visitors are able to find it!

-Include pricing information on your website
+Include pricing information when you automate your website

 I don’t know about you but questions about pricing is another common question I get asked often.
 I keep analytics on my website and as of this writing my pricing page is 38.3% of my views just behind my blog posts.
 So I think those numbers speak for themselves.
 If you have one of those “contact me for a quote” contact forms, take it off your site!
 Again, I guarantee that a high percentage of people that are visiting your site aren’t going to take the time to ask.
 They are most likely going to bounce and try to find the information they are looking for on your competitors site.

-Example of why to automate your website
+Another example of why to automate your website

 You know before I started including pricing information on my WNY Web Development website.
 I’d get people either calling me or contacting me asking me for a quote.
 When I gave them a quote over the phone or through e-mail they always were shocked at the quote because they were naive about the work involved in it.
 Then tell me they will build it themselves.